 Tax changes for furnished holiday lets

-Changes to the taxation of FHLs
+Changes to the taxation of holiday lets

 Mortgage Interest

 Mortgage interest on FHLs is currently treated as a deduction from rental income for income tax purposes.
-From April 2025, relief will instead be given as a 20% tax credit so for higher and additional rate taxpayers.
+From April 2025, relief will instead be given as a 20% tax credit for higher and additional rate taxpayers.
 This means a reduction in tax relief for individuals from 40% and 45% respectively.

 Capital Gains Tax on FHLS

 Capital Gains Tax on disposal of FHLs may currently qualify for Business Asset Disposal Relief (BADR), where the first £1m of lifetime gains are taxed at 10%.
 Alternatively, the gain can be ‘rolled over’ on purchases of certain new business assets.
-From April 2025, the normal residential property CGT tax rate, currently of 24%, will apply and the ‘rollover’ of gains will no longer be possible.

 Allowable Expenses for FHLs